What is Lemtrada and how does it work?

 Lemtrada may cause serious side effects including:

 - thyroid problems.
-Some people who receive Lemtrada may get thyroid problems including an overactive thyroid (hyperthyroidism) or an underactive thyroid (hypothyroidism).
+Some people who receive Lemtrada may get thyroid problems including overactive thyroid (hyperthyroidism) or an underactive thyroid (hypothyroidism).
 Your healthcare provider will do blood tests to check how your thyroid is working.
 Call your healthcare provider if you have any of the symptoms of thyroid problems.

 - Symptoms of hyperthyroidism may include: